fluxusfrequency/blog/2015/serving-custom-json-from-your-rails-api.md

 We'll want to be able to serve up these conversations, so we'll need a `ConversationsController`.
 We want to get all of the conversations for a given user, so we'll add a class-level method to the `Conversation` model to find them and return them in this format:

 ```
-# TODO: Insert JSON blob here
+[
+   {
+      "messages":[
+         {
+            "body":"YOLO",
+            "recipient":{
+               "username":"David"
+            },
+            "sender":{
+               "username":"Ben"
+            }
+         },
+         {
+            "body":"Hello, world!",
+            "recipient":{
+               "username":"Ben"
+            },
+            "sender":{
+               "username":"David"
+            }
+         }
+      ],
+      "participant":{
+         "username":"David"
+      }
+   }
+]
 ```

-To make this work, we'll run a `group_by` on the user's messages, grouping by the _other_ user's id.
+To make this work, we'll run a `group_by` on the user's messages, grouping by the _other_ user's ID.
 We'll then map the resulting hash into a collection of `Conversation` objects, passing in the other user and the list of messages.

 ```
 class Conversation